 Start by combining the seasoning mix and dividing it evenly between two small containers.
 Then combine the chopped onion, celery and green pepper in a bowl.

 Now the tricky part – making the roux (a.k.a. cajun napalm).
 A cast iron skillet is best, preferably of a light interior colour so you can see the colour change.
 Be very careful not to splash yourself or anyone else.
 Heat the oil over high heat almost to smoking point.
 Prepare to stir immediately with a wooden flat bladed spatula and toss in the flour.
-Stirring constantly and making sure to scrape all the flour from the bottom of the pan all the time, continue cooking while the mixture darkens to a red-brown colour which should take about 3 – 5 mins.
-Remove the pan from the heat and stir in the chopped onion, celery and geen pepper mix together with one portion of the seasoning mix.
+Stirring constantly and making sure to scrape all the flour from the bottom of the pan all the time, continue cooking while the mixture darkens to a red-brown colour which should take about 3 – 5 mins, depending upon how brave you are with the heat.
+Remove the pan from the heat and stir in the chopped onion, celery and green pepper mix together with one portion of the seasoning mix.
 Continue stirring until the mixture cools.

 Bring the seafood stock to simmering point and stir in the roux mixture whisking constantly to avoid lumps.
 Reduce the heat to low and cook the thickened mixture for a few minutes, stirring constantly, to cook out the flour taste.
 Remove from the heat and set aside.